-Last updated April 15, 2024
+Last updated April 9, 2026

 Ever feel calmer when you’re closer to the water?
 You’re not alone.
 It’s what we refer to as Blue Mind.
-And there’s a science to back up the reasoning behind this feeling and phenomena.
+And there’s a science to back up the reasoning behind this feeling and phenomenon.

-“When we’re born, our bodies are approximately 78 percent water.
-As we age, that number drops to below 60 percent—but the brain continues to be composed of 80 percent water…” as Nichols notes in his book.
-All the feelings we get from the ocean are very instinctual, almost infantile.
+In his critically acclaimed book Blue Mind, Nichols digs into the science behind that instinctive pull.
+And it turns out, the connection runs deep.
+When we’re born, our bodies are approximately 78 percent water.
+As we age, that number drops below 60 percent, but the brain stays at around 80 percent.
+The feelings we get from the ocean are almost infantile.
 Think of a womb.

-While I’ve always naturally been drawn to water and the feeling of calm the ocean provides me, on my most recent trip to Nassau, Bahamas, I put this theory to good use.
+Myself included.
+On my most recent trip to Nassau, Bahamas, I put this theory to good use.
 Here are six ways to experience the benefits of Blue Mind at any waterfront location.

 1. Dive In